seandspringer/student-webdev-labs/reflection.md

 2. The exercises did a good job of jumping around all of the basic JS space.
 I particularly liked the functional problems becuase they were challenging but also felt rewarding in how much elaborate work could be done in so easily.
 3. My big question is with the fetch and the async structure.
 Is there any other way to store the results of an async operation to a variable other than using a global variable?
 For example, is there a way to assign to the results of a function that deals with asyn promises?
 I could not figure out any way to do this.
 Also, when using global variables to store fetch results, what can I do to ensure that the promise has been fulfilled (i.e. the global variable has the requested JSON data) BEFORE allowing the user to potentially interact with the data?
 If I have a long query, I wanted to ensure that my results have been fetched before the user presses some button to inderact with the data, for example.
 4. An exercising practicing a PUT would be helpful because it would enforce how to build that options object and all the required attributes that are needed in order to create a sufficient post.
 I'm also interested in how to build an HTTP response to say a GET for example and how to fill the header and body fields of that response.

+### 08 JQuery

+1. I didn't quite get all the JQuery function chaining opportunities the first try.
+I still had a tendency to define a variable like `let var = $("div")` and then operate on the `<div>` element.
+The chaining adds confusion in my oppinion, but I understand that it's an important part of the JQuery infrastructure.
+Some of the function calls I needed to google and I originally went with `$.get(...)` shorthand rather than the `$.ajax(...)` but adjusted it back when I saw the solution.
+2. All of the exercises were helpful in becoming familiar with commonly used JQuery methods and the overall power of their function chaining.
+The AJAX was particularly interesting in the depth of JQuery utilized.
+3. The inner workings of JQuery would have been so much fun to learn about.
+I also am unsure about what other methods are available for the `$(document)` object besides the `.ready()` method.
+Do other methods exist to help guide page functionality?
+4. We didn't do a lot of fancy selector operations like `.siblings()`, `.parents()`, and `.find()` which may have been useful practice.
+Otherwise I think JQuery was very well presented.